 Cooler typically lasts on average between 10 and 12 years.
 It is best not to let them on a day-to-day basis.

-- Can vinegar be used to clean swamp cooler?
+- Can vinegar be used to clean the swamp coolers?

 Scrub the inside of the cooler.
 Soak white vinegar in the water reservoir for an hour, then scrub and rinse.

-It is not uncommon that electronic, mechanical components tend to breakdown.
+It is not uncommon that electronic, mechanical components tend to break down.
 They can stop working due to many reasons.
-Here the most crucial part is not to get frustrated, keep calm, and look for what is wrong.
+Here the most crucial part is not to get frustrated, to keep calm, and look for what is wrong.

 I hope this guide will help you.
 Good Luck!